christoefar/pushover.sh/README.md

 The message can be passed as arguments on the command line, or by using the -m switch to load the message from a file.

+Additional thanks for https://www.shellcheck.net/ for helping me parse the original script by https://github.com/jnwatts

 [1]: http://www.pushover.net
 [2]: https://github.com/jnwatts/pushover.sh/issues